 This is the number 1 secret to my chillness.

 I’ve been to the bottom several times in my life.
 I’m grateful to be alive and still here despite all that I’ve experienced.
+If you struggle with being grateful then check out my 6 reasons to be gateful.

 I was born with almost every statistical disadvantage against me, yet I’m still here and flourishing.
 It’s impossible for me to have a bad day because I know how bad the days can truly be.